-The Exchange Offer will expire at $5:00\ P.M.$, New York City time, on unless extended.
+The Exchange Offer will expire at 5:00 P.M., New York City time, on May 14, 1998, unless extended.

-Crown Castle International Corp., a company incorporated under the laws of Delaware ("CCIC" or the "Company"), hereby offers, upon the terms and subject to the conditions set forth in this Prospectus and the accompanying Letter of Transmittal (which together constitute the "Exchange Offer"), to exchange its 10 5/8% Senior Discount Notes due 2007 (the "New Notes") which have been registered under the Securities Act of 1933, as amended (the "Securities Act"), pursuant to a Registration Statement (as defined herein) of which this Prospectus constitutes a part, for up to \$251,000,000 aggregate principal amount of its outstanding 10 5/8% Senior Discount Notes due 2007 (the "Old Notes"), of which \$251,000,000 aggregate principal amount is outstanding as of the date hereof.
+Crown Castle International Corp., a company incorporated under the laws of Delaware ("CCIC" or the "Company"), hereby offers, upon the terms and subject to the conditions set forth in this Prospectus and the accompanying Letter of Transmittal (which together constitute the "Exchange Offer"), to exchange its 10 5/8% Senior Discount Notes due 2007 (the "New Notes") which have been registered under the Securities Act of 1933, as amended (the "Securities Act"), pursuant to a Registration Statement (as defined herein) of which this Prospectus constitutes a part, for up to \$251,000,000 aggregate principal amount at maturity of its outstanding 10 5/8% Senior Discount Notes due 2007 (the "Old Notes"), of which \$251,000,000 aggregate principal amount at maturity is outstanding as of the date hereof.